Move over, Croatia. Albania should be on every traveler’s list for beaches nestled into a rugged Ionian coastline, but without the crowds—for now.

 1 night

 The drive from the north to the south is the longest, passing back through Tirana.
-This makes the town of Berat an ideal stop for a night to break up the drive.
+This makes the town of Berat, 3 hours from Shkodër, an ideal stop to break up the drive.

-Berat is known as “the city of a thousand windows”, referring to the buildings terraced into the hill.
-The Ottoman-era city is a UNESCO World Heritage Site with a 13th century castle and Byzantine churches.
-Wander through the winding streets, crossing the river to view the different historical Catholic and Muslim sides.
+Known as “the city of a thousand windows”, referring to the buildings terraced into the hill, the Ottoman-era city is a UNESCO World Heritage Site with a 13th century castle and Byzantine churches.
+Wander through the winding streets, crossing the river to view Berat’s historical Catholic and Muslim sides.

-Head up the hill to Berat Castle and walk around the fortress.
-While you’re up here, you can check out the art collection at the Onufri Iconography Museum.
+Up the hill is Berat Castle where you can walk around the fortress (more like an inhabited town), then admire the art collection at the Onufri Iconography Museum.

 Dhermi